jtablesaw/plotly.java/README.md

 **To help spread the word:** Let people know about plotly.java through your blog, through twitter, YouTube, Instagram or whatever.
 If you create a tutorial or some nice examples let us know and we will link from this page.
 We **LOVE** people who post examples.

 If you create any nice plots, please share them in the [Discussions section](https://github.com/jtablesaw/plotly.java/discussions), and tag the with the "Show and Tell" category.

-**To contribute financially**: Please click the support link.
-If you're working at a company or non-profit that needs additional support, let us know in the Discussions feature.